axisgroup/design-process/2-Define/Methods/problem-statement.md

 ## Problem Statement

 #### What is it?
 A problem statement is a clear concise description of the issue that needs to be addressed by the team.
+It will address both the technical problem as well as the business problem of the project.

 #### Why do you use it?
-A problem statement helps the team establish a clear goal at the beginning, and keep them on track during the engagement.
-It can also  beused to validate the delivered solution solves the stated problem.
+A problem statement helps the team establish and communicate a clear goal at the beginning, and keep them on track during the engagement.
+It can also be used to validate that the delivered solution solves the stated problem.

 #### When to use it?
 It should be created in the Define phase, and could be used as a guide in later phases.